 SummaryApartment culture has rapidly grown in the metro cities and some even have twin apartments of joint families.
 Paying attention to details that revolve around apartment life pays well.
 Our daily activities and life in general can be made more pleasant and productive if we ensure that the above key points are addressed to from the time we start looking for an apartment until we settle down well in our homes.

 While selecting the apartment we should keep in mind two or three factors in addition to the points described.
-We should see that the travelling time will be minimum for the children to attend schools and for the employees to attend their office.
+We should see that the traveling time will be minimum for the children to attend schools and for the employees to attend their office.
 This will give the good saving of time by avoiding long travels.
-If the other families in the other apartments of the complex are known to us it will be an advantage to us.
 The breeze and ventilation should also be good so that we will have a good time in the apartment.

 In urban areas, there is no other go but to accept the apartment life as it comes.
 Selecting the apartment is the main problem here.
 The workplace is different and the compulsion of living with our religious community area is different.
 For example for Tamil Brahmins like me, the preferred area to live in Hyderabad is already well designated like Anandbagh, Malkajgiri, AS Rao Nagar etc. That means if we live in this place there are a good number of Tamilians present and the going on would be smooth in life.
 But again the working place would be Hitech city which is very far off from these places.
 So we have to decide first as to what is important.
 The community place or the convenience of having apartment nearer to the workplace.
 Again the cost of the apartment also matters.
 In Hitech city area the cost of apartments is more than 60 to 80 lakhs which is too much whereas in the areas mentioned above the cost would be between 30 to 40 lakhs.
 So it all depends on our budget to select and live in such places which are affordable to our pocket.